askorikov/ind-appointment-checker-bot/README.md

     ```
 5. The bot will prevent (free-tier) dynos from sleeping by pinging itself
    periodically if any job is running.
 This may exhaust your free hours limit
    if jobs are running for too long.
+This can be disabled by passing
+   `--no-keep-awake` flag to the bot by changing the `Procfile`.